shabin5785/Golang_notes/GO_5.md

 the name of the executable is taken from the last seg ment of the package’s import pat h.
 Since each direc tor y contains one package, each executable program, or command in Unix terminolog y, requires its own direc tor y

+Packages may be specified by their import pat hs, as we saw above, or by a relative direc tor y name, which must start with a . or .. segment even if this would not ordinar ily be required.
+If no argument is provide d, the cur rent direc tor y is assumed.